knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Creating a POST Endpoint**
    - Adding functionality to handle POST requests and create new resources.

-1. **HTTP Status Codes and Customizing Responses**
-   - Customizing HTTP status codes to reflect different outcomes, like success and error states.

 1. **Handling Query Parameters in API Requests**
    - Implementing dynamic filtering or searching using query parameters.